 Side Effects of Drinking Hibiscus Tea:

-Hibiscus tea can cause a decrease in blood pressure which can become an issue for those who already have low blood pressure, it may also cause a decrease in blood glucose, & may affect estrogen levels, which means it can also affect menstrual cycles.
+Hibiscus tea can cause a decrease in blood pressure, both systolic & diastolic blood pressure, which can become an issue if you already have low blood pressure.
+It may also cause a decrease in blood glucose, & may affect estrogen levels, which means it can also affect menstrual cycles.
 Hibiscus tea should be avoided if you are trying to conceive, pregnant, breastfeeding, or if you’re on hormonal birth control.
 Again, always always check with your doctor or OB-GYN before you start drinking hibiscus tea.

 Cons of Drinking Hibiscus Tea:

 - Can cause a decrease in blood glucose

 - May induce menstruation & or influence menstruation cycles

 - Has the ability to affect estrogen levels, which is important to note if you are currently pregnant, trying to conceive, breastfeeding, or on hormonal birth control.
 Hibiscus tea should NOT be consumed by anyone who is pregnant, trying to conceive, or currently breastfeeding.

 - Similar to other herbal teas, hibiscus tea can interfere with medicines.
 Always check with your doctor prior to introducing something new!